Saturday, October 12, 2024

 Vising Cascais, Portugal

-At around 9:30, I ordered UberX from Torel Palace Hotel to Cais do Sodre Train station, which regularly departs for Caicais.
+At around 9:30, I ordered UberX from Torel Palace Hotel to Cais do Sodre Train station, which regularly departs for Cascais.
 We arrived at about 9:57, missing the 10:00 train for Cascais.
-However, we boarded the next 10:20 train.
+However, we boarded the next 10:20 train and arrived 40 minutes later.

 According to Wikipedia (see more about Cascais):